docopt/docopt.org/index.md

  - define interface for your command-line app, and
  - automatically generate parser for it.

-`docopt` is based on conventions that are used for decades in help-messages and man-pages for program interface description.
-Interface description in `docopt` *is* such a help-message, but formalized.
+`docopt` is based on conventions that are used for decades in help messages and man pages for program interface description.
+Interface description in `docopt` *is* such a help message, but formalized.
 Here is an example:

     Naval Fate.